Maulei41/K_star_NN/README.md

 # k*-NN Algorithm Performance Comparison

-This project evaluates and compares the performance of three different nearest neighbor algorithms:
+This project evaluates and compares the performance of three different nearest neighbor algorithms, with a focus on implementing and optimizing the k*-NN algorithm as described in the paper "k*-Nearest Neighbors: From Global to Local":

 - k-NN (k-Nearest Neighbors)
 - NWerror (Nadaraya-Watson Error)
 - k*NN (k-Star Nearest Neighbors)